crusj/git-auto-pull/README.md

 # git-auto-pull
-trigger git pull when push
+trigger git pull when push and record logs

 ## 安装